-Net cash used in financing activities was \$200 million in 2013 compared to \$78 million in 2012.
-The increase in net cash used in financing activities was primarily attributable to:

-- the net transfers to Pfizer as a result of the IPO; and - · an increase in cash dividends paid,
+Net cash used in financing activities was \$154 million in 2014 compared with \$200 million in 2013.
+The net cash used in financing activities for 2014 was due primarily to the payment of dividends.
+The net cash used in financing activities for 2013 was primarily attributable to the net transfers to Pfizer as a result of the Separation.